glutanimate/review-heatmap/README.md

 3. See if you can find a `review_heatmap` folder.
 If so:
     1. If the folder contains a `meta.json` file, copy the file to a safe location.
 This will allow you to preserve your current settings.
     2. Proceed to delete the `review_heatmap` folder
-4. Download and extract the latest Anki 2.0 add-on release from the [releases tab](https://github.com/glutanimate/review-heatmap/releases)
+4. Download and extract the latest Anki 2.0 add-on release from the [releases tab](https://github.com/glutanimate/review-heatmap/releases) (you might need to click on *Assets* below the description to reveal the download links)
 5. Move the extracted `Review Heatmap.py` and `review_heatmap` into the add-ons folder
 6. Optional: Place the `meta.json` file back into the directory if you created a copy beforehand.
 7. Restart Anki